jamatarmusic/GENajam/README.md

 You can find more TFI files here: https://little-scale.blogspot.com/2013/02/all-sega-genesis-mega-drive-tfi.html

+The LFO on and off is assigned to MOD WHEEL (CC ch 1).
+To activate it, first go to the FM editing section, head to Page 13 LFO/FM/AM and dial up pot 3 FM.
+To turn on AM, go to page 12 Amp Mod and set to 127 on all the operators you want it on, then dial up AM on Page 13.

 ## MONO | Preset Mode

 This mode allows you to navigate up and down between the MIDI channels 1 to 6 and forward and backwards through your TFI files from the SD card.
 Loading a new TFI file completely overwrites the FM settings on that channel.